NeowayLabs/neowaylabs.github.io/_posts/2022-01-20-distributed-training-with-pyspark.md

     5it [21:21, 256.21s/it]

 As with the first centralized approach, we have 5 trained models and need to perform the predictions on the test set.
-An average among all models shows the final prediction, but in this case we need to perform all the conversions, just like we did in the training step.
+An average among all models shows the final prediction, but in this case, we need to perform all the conversions, just like we did in the training step.

 ```python